 Is there an orientation to help my kindergartener get ready for school?

-There will be a Kindergarten Orientation held on Aug.
-19th at 9:30 am, right before the Jump Start event.
-Your child will have an opportunity to see the classrooms and school yard and meet some of the teachers, as well as the Principal and other school personnel.
+There will be a Kindergarten Orientation held on Friday, August 17 from 4:00 pm – 5:00 pm.
+Your child will have an opportunity to see the classrooms and schoolyard and meet some of the teachers, as well as the Principal and other school personnel.

 How can I get in touch with other kindergarten parents?